sidecartridge/sidecart-site-dev-docs/userguide.md

 ### Select a .ST or .MSA Floppy Image to Emulate

+{: .note }
+Starting from v0.0.11 the Floppy Emulation supports .MSA files.

 The steps to select the floppy image to emulate are the same for both read-only and read-write modes.
 This section explains how to select the floppy image to emulate:

 1. Enter into the `Configurator` mode by pressing the `SELECT` button more than one second.
 Now, power cycle your computer and the `Configurator` boot menu will be displayed.
 Press LEFT SHIFT to enter into the `Configurator` application, or wait 5 seconds to boot the Atari ST normally, open the `Cartridge` drive and run the `SIDECART.TOS` file.